-5) A range of stiff hogs hair and soft sable brushes used to apply the paint.
+5) A range of brushes used to apply the paint.
 All the fine details of our portrait were painted using sizes 1, 0 and 00 sable brushes.
 A craft knife with a curved blade was also used to scrape back and repair any mistakes in painting.

 6) Water pots and pipettes used for mixing the paint.
 Acrylics can be thinned, mixed and cleaned with water.
 Pipettes are very useful tools for accurately measuring mixtures of water, medium and paint.